MerlinScheurer/tubearchivist-frontend-react/README.md

     ├───components    // React components to be used in pages ├───configuration // Application configuration.
     │   ├───colours   // Css loader for themes
-    │   └───routes    // Routes definitions used in Links and react-router-dom configuration ├───functions     // Useful functions
+    │   ├───constants // global constants that have no good place │   └───routes    // Routes definitions used in Links and react-router-dom configuration ├───functions     // Useful functions
     └───pages         // React components that define a page/route